tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Improve has_one validation on demandable, possibly include database constraint.
    - Database constraints deferred due to risk of locking database.
 Continue with inclusion of orphans on index displays, and manual clean up.
 - [ ] Nest routes for project related resource under projects to improve security around assignment to other than the current project.
 - [ ] Revisit the roles policy test.
 The roles policy is now using the role context from the controller, need to factor this into tests.
 - [ ] Roles policy is delegating to resource policies for resource instances.
 Tests need to consider this.
 - [ ] Ensure select for role names does not include restricted roles unless current user has app_owner role.
-- [ ] System test for tags.
+- [ ] System tests for all resources.
+- [ ] Improve forbidden error logging messages, include user.
+Consider automatic sign out.
+- [ ] Model tests should include some sort of test of enums.
+- [ ] Complete workflows with admin and no project selected.

 ## Refactoring Opportunities
 - [x] Improve role and permissions implementation and workflow.